hisprofile/blenderstuff/Creations/Source Engine Blender Collection.md

 # Source Engine Blender Collection
 Welcome to the **Source Engine Blender Collection!** A Blender archive of **45,000+** models, **45,000+** materials, and **550+** maps ported from eight of Valve's Source games!
 These ports were made with optimization and efficiency in mind, while catering to ease of usability.
 Below, you will find the installation instructions, download links for the eight archives, and general tips you may find useful.
 I've jam-packed this with features and nifty tricks, so this is definitely worth a read!
+If you're interested in the process, that is at the bottom of this document.

+Unfortunately I do not have the luxuries of preparing a professional website for this, so hopefully Github's markdown is satisfactory!

 ## What's included?
-Each model
+- Each model should have their included skins and animations

-The Source Engine Blender Collection is an asset library of models, materials and maps from Valve's Source games ported to Blender with efficiency and optimization in mind.
-Third party games are planned.

-The Source Engine Blender Collection is a collection of archives of ports from eight of Valve's Source engine games, retaining the highest quality possible.
-These archives can be used as asset libraries to drag and drop models or materials from.

-If you're wondering how optimizations are done, it's not as simple as drag and drop.
-That'd just be lazy.
-I first create a set of asset libraries made for the maps to link from, so they don't have duplicate assets.
-These asset libraries also serve as *actual* asset libraries for Blender, instead of just for the maps, allowing users to drag and drop assets from the game.

-Models and maps are both ported with SourceIO and Plumber, to get the best out of both worlds.
-In the models' case, SourceIO is used for porting .mdl files and for its BVLG shader.
-Plumber is used for animations.
-In the maps' case, SourceIO is used for its ropes, and Plumber is used to port the actual map.

-Once the maps are ported, they go through a process of going through every mesh and material to see if they already exist in the pre-existing libraries.
-If they do, then use the existing asset.
-If they don't, then do nothing.
-This allows for a massive downsizing operation that is just incomparable to importing maps without any optimizations. .EXR files from maps are converted to DWAA format to save as much space as possible with little compromise to quality.
+- Self-shadowing bump maps converted to Normal Maps
+- Maps that have been thoroughly optimized
+- Asset library support for models and materials

 ## Map Extras
 ### Fog